-When you sign up for any kind of service, especially a technical one like web hosting, it’s important to have a solid support network around you.
-When it comes to technology things can go wrong and they are often things you can’t fix yourself.
+When you sign up for any kind of service, especially a technical one like web hosting, it’s crucial to have a solid support network around you.
+Things can go wrong when it comes to technology, and they are often things you can’t fix yourself.

-Thankfully, both BlueHost and HostGator offer many options for support.
-You can see from the table below that the only real difference is that BlueHost offers both U.S. and international telephone support service, whereas HostGator only offers this to U.S. customers.
+Thankfully, both Bluehost and HostGator offer many options for support.
+You can see from the table below that the only real difference is that Bluehost provides both U.S. and international telephone support services.
+In contrast, HostGator only offers this to U.S. customers.

 |Phone Support||U.S. & International||U.S. Toll-Free|